 Effective July 1, 1990, the school board developed written discipline policies for the school corporation.
 The superintendent, principal and administrative personnel, or any teacher of the school corporation shall be authorized to take any action in connection with student behavior.
 In addition to the actions specifically provided in this policy, reasonably desirable or necessary to help any student, to further school purposes, or to prevent an interference therewith, such action including such matters as: 1) Counseling with a student or group of students; 2) Conferences with a parent or group of parents; 3) Assigning students additional work; 4) Rearranging class schedules; 5) Requiring a student to remain in school after regular school hours to do additional work or for counseling; 6) Restriction of extra-curricular activity.
-(See Appendix I, Corporation Discipline Policy, for more specific offenses and punishments).
+(See Appendix I, Corporation DisciplinePolicy, for more specific offenses and punishments).
+Or 7) The school board adopted an In-School Detention Policy.
+(SeeAppendix IV).